adrian-salvador/cityspots/README.md

 # City Spots

-City Spots is an Android application built for the ECE 452 (Software Design and Architecture) Group Project.
+City Spots is an Android application built for the ECE 452 (Software Design and Architecture Course) Group Project.
 This Android application aims to provide a mobile experience for discovering, saving, and organizing “city spots” (e.g., places you want to visit or favorite locations), with cloud-backed persistence to support shared and consistent data.

 ---